nightwatchjs/nightwatch-schematics/README.md

-# Nightwatchjs Angular Schematics
+# Nightwatch Angular Schematics

 Add [Nightwatchjs](https://nightwatchjs.org/) to an Angular CLI Project.

 This Schematic will:

-- install Nightwatchjs,  it's dependencies and config files
+- install Nightwatch,  it's dependencies and config files
-- add necessary files for Nightwatchjs to work with Angular & Typescript
+- add necessary files for Nightwatch to work with Angular & Typescript
 - prompt for removal of Protractor files and configuration